ElderCare Support is Critical

 Reduce Fears, Perceptions and Costs

 We know that caregiving is dangerous to our health and costs employers an estimated $17.1 – $33.6 billion annually attributable to caregiving.
-But, what we also know is that difficult economic times generate anxious employees, fearful of the perception that there is anything in the way of their company loyalty and focus of attention.
-Can caregiving be a dirty little secret?
+But, what we also know is that difficult economic times generate anxious employees, fearful of the perception that there is anything getting in the way of their company loyalty and focus of attention.
+Are employees keeping caregiving a dirty little secret?

 Create Caregiver and Workplace Partnership

-Meeting at the East Coast Conference on Aging from the American Society of Aging Conference in Philadelphia, Dolores T Magid and Beverly Bernstein Joie met with other professionals in aging to dialogue about this dilemma.
+Meeting at the East Coast Conference on Aging from the American Society of Aging Conference in Philadelphia, the certified care managers from Complete Care Strategies met with other professionals in aging to dialogue about this dilemma.
 How can we help caregivers in the workplace?